socketstream/socketstream/README.md

 To turn on HTTPS make sure you have the openssl library headers on your system before you ./configure the Node source code.

-On Ubuntu you can install them like with this command:
+On Ubuntu you can install them with:

     sudo apt-get install libssl-dev openssl